buildtesters/buildtest/docs/index.rst

 module features were deprecated and moved to lmodule with the main object of automating module load testing.
 For more details on lmodule see https://github.com/buildtesters/lmodule

-To get started with buildtest, please review the :ref:`Terminology` and proceed to :ref:`Setup`  followed by :ref:`Getting Started`.
+To get started with buildtest, please review the :ref:`terminology` and proceed to :ref:`Setup`  followed by :ref:`Getting Started`.

 For additional reference, you can read :ref:`summary_of_buildtest` and